 How to Get There

+To get to Gili Air from Kuta, Bali the ferries leave from the port city of Pedang Bai (about a 1.5 hour drive north of Kuta).
 Our arrival to Gili Air was pretty unfortunate, as we were scammed buying our ferry tickets.
 We had heard of some terrible experiences on these ferries and had decided to spend a little extra to get a good one.
-Since we had to buy in Kuta, we booked through a travel agent stand we found near our hotel.
+Since we had to buy in Kuta, Bali we booked through a travel agent stand we found near our hotel.
 She recommended the sketchier companies (Semaya, first and we said no to them, then she quoted a higher price for Eka Jaya, a company that we’d heard good things about).
 We paid for the tickets and were told we would be picked up at our hotel the next morning.

 We were picked up a little late (which has come to be expected) and arrived at the ferry docks in Pedang Bai at 8:30am after a 1.5 hour drive (the driving here is pretty insane, be prepared).
 Our driver showed us to the ferry ticket office where we showed our receipt and received our tickets.
 Except our ticket said Semaya on it, not Eka Jaya like we were promised.
 The ferry people were not helpful and said that Semaya had “sold” our seats to them, but not to worry as they were a better ferry.
 However, reviews and the fact that the Semaya ticket was cheaper told us otherwise.
 We went to the Eka Jaya office and they couldn’t help us, because our tickets didn’t say Eka Jaya on them.
 We ended up on the Semaya boat, fairly angry that the travel agent had blatantly sold us tickets to the cheaper company for the cost of a better more expensive company, and had completely lied to our faces.
 We had bought the “Eka Jaya” ticket for 450,000 rupiah, 7,000 rupiah more than the Semaya ticket should have costed.
 That’s only about $7 CAD, but the principal of the matter is that she had lied and scammed us.
 Moral of the story; check that your receipt states the ferry company on it.
 Stupid mistake by us, but still a very dishonest move by the travel agent.